 Scholarly Commons Citation

 Thompson, Robert B., "Anti-Primacy: Sharing Power in American Corporations" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1527.
+1527.